gitworkflows/devpod/memory-bank/techContext.md

 ## Development Setup

 ### Local Development
-The project uses a Gitpod-based development workflow (dogfooding), with the following key aspects:
+The project uses a Devpod-based development workflow (dogfooding), with the following key aspects:

-1. **Gitpod Workspace**: Development occurs in Gitpod workspaces defined by `.devpod.yml`
+1. **Devpod Workspace**: Development occurs in Devpod workspaces defined by `.devpod.yml`
 2. **Component-Based**: Each component can be developed and tested independently
-3. **Leeway Build System**: Manages dependencies between components
+3. **Blazedock Build System**: Manages dependencies between components
 4. **Dev Containers**: Development occurs in containers that mirror production

 ### Build Process

-Gitpod uses two primary approaches for building components:
+Devpod uses two primary approaches for building components:

 #### 1. In-tree Builds (Primary for Local Development)
 Components are built directly in the workspace using language-specific tools: